By Jake Rushing and Marshall Garvey

 Marshall Garvey – The Evil Within

 OK, so this won’t be a juicy rage quit story, as I didn’t really rage quit on Bethesda’s much-hyped 2014 survival horror hit.
 (All the more remarkable as I get red-blooded even while playing games I love.)
 Rather, I just got frustrated with its change in style and kind of gave up on it.
 If you haven’t played it, the tempo goes something like this.
-The first level has the main character trying to escape a demonic butcher, starting right with you wriggling off a giant meat hook.
+The first level has the main character trying to escape a demonic butcher on Escape Room, starting right with you wriggling off a giant meat hook.
 You can’t fight him at all, forcing you to run and hide nonstop as he chases you maniacally.
 It’s brilliant, taut and original.
 No guns, no zombies, none of the usual shit you expect from AAA horror titles.
+I could just play online slot machines to kill time.

 It’s been a good year or two since I’ve played, but I remember being so annoyed at the jarring, pointless shift in style that I didn’t even finish the level.
 I got stuck on its final sequence, and quickly put the game on my shelf in favor of something else.
 What’s the point in continuing when I could just pop RE4 back in my PS2?